apiture/openapi-down-convert/README.md

 ```

 To support that, the schema would need to be recast using `oneOf`,
-but this is not trivial do to other schema attributes that may
+but this is not trivial due to other schema attributes that may
 be possible (`properties`, `allOf` etc.)

 (Contributions welcome.)